pedromartins4/bokeh-stock-market/README.md

 This software is experimental, don't go around spending your savings with it, because that would be extremely dumb.

+If you see a bug (as if that's possible!) or have any question please submit an issue.

 If you improve the code please consider a pull request.

 ## Screenshot: